IT Support Niagara Falls

-“IT support in Niagara Falls fails on the same pattern, dispatcher takes the ticket, escalates to tier-2, who needs the backstory.
-Our engineers pick up the first call and own the fix.” , Mike Pearlstein, CISSP, CEO, Fusion Computing
+“IT support in Niagara Falls fails on the same pattern: a dispatcher takes the ticket, escalates to a tier-2 who needs the whole backstory, and the hotel front desk is still down.
+Our engineers pick up the first call and own the fix.” — Mike Pearlstein, CISSP, CEO, Fusion Computing

-Niagara Falls is a hospitality-driven economy where PCI compliance, guest data security, and seasonal staffing spikes create IT challenges that generic MSPs don’t understand.
-From the Fallsview hotels to the Lundy’s Lane motels to the Clifton Hill attractions, every business here processes credit cards and handles personal data.
+Niagara Falls is a hospitality-driven economy where PCI-DSS scope, guest data security, and seasonal staffing spikes create IT challenges that generic MSPs don’t understand.
+From the Fallsview high-rise hotels to the Lundy’s Lane motels to the Clifton Hill attractions, almost every business here processes credit cards and handles guest personal data.
 Cross-border operations near the Rainbow Bridge add customs and logistics complexity.
-Fusion Computing resolves 93% of issues on first contact, with on-site dispatch from our Hamilton office within 60 minutes.
+Fusion Computing answers the first call with a senior engineer and dispatches on-site down the QEW from our Hamilton-area office in Dundas.

 What IT Support Includes in Niagara Falls